-Are you pregnant and planning to travel?
+Are you pregnant and planning to travel during pregnancy?
+You might be wondering until what pregnancy week can I fly?
 Some airline companies have very specific regulations when it comes to women flying with a bun in the so-called oven.
 Here is what you need to know before planning your holiday and how to avoid difficulties when checking in at the airport and when boarding.

 Rules and Regulations:

-Did you know what Ryanair allows women to fly up to their 36th week of pregnancy?
+Did you know that Ryanair allows women to fly up to their 36th week of pregnancy?
 This is the norm though for many airlines, afraid of having to deal with whatever situations might arise after that.
 Ryanair’s policy though only applies to women waiting to have a normal, uncomplicated pregnancy.
-If the passenger however is expecting twins, the limit drops to 28 weeks.
+If the passenger however is expecting twins, the limit drops to 32 weeks.

 Mothers-to-be who would like to travel must also submit a signed and approved doctor’s note indicating that yes, they are fit and healthy to travel by airplane.
 This note must be written in English and must include the expected date of delivery and a confirmation that there is no reason, to the doctor’s knowledge, why the passenger shouldn’t fly.